SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/ogo_shield.md

 ### Configure log export

+#### Prerequisite

+- Being an Administrator of the organization or Owner of the organization.

 #### Set up the export type

-In the OGO interface, go to `My Profile > Log Export`.
+In the OGO interface, go to `My Account > My Organization > Log Export`.
 Select `Sekoia` as the export type and paste the intake key in the form.

 #### Activate export for sites

-In the general configuration tab of desired sites, in the `Owner` section, activate the `Log export`.
+In the general configuration tab of desired sites, in the `Organization Owner/Administrator` section, activate the `Log export`.

 #### Activate export for clusters